Creating Custom Return Rules in ReturnZap

 - Prevent all returns

-Some rule effects allow you to display a custom message in the return portal.
+Some rule actions allow you to display a custom message in the return portal.
 For example, when preventing specific types of return you can define a message for customers, explaining your policy.

 What can be changed using Return Rules?

-Each rule can have one of 12 different effects.
+Each rule can have one or more actions.

 Which criteria can be used when creating rules?

-ReturnZap supports return rules based on 5 categories:
+ReturnZap supports return rules based on several categories:

 - Customer - Create return rules based on details about the customer who is returning the item.
 Example attributes include: